Immortalez/BruteForceDictionary/README.md

 Program generates all possible combinations out of given character set, within given length interval.
 The combinations are saved to a text file, each in a separate line.

+### Future Features
+* When the time comes I'll probably practise multithreading to show progress bar during the generation process
+* Maybe with the multithreading practises some optimization will come that would speed up the whole process

 ### Program Preview
 ![alt text](https://i.imgur.com/V35fgoc.png "Main Menu")
 ![alt text](https://i.imgur.com/Rjml5y8.png "Generation completed")